JAZZ TOWN USA BUILDING A GRASSROOTS CAMPAIGN FOR WORKFORCE HOUSING!

 The tool includes information about both building our internal grassroots organizing capacity and building that capacity by developing strong partnership with other organizations.
 No matter which path Jazztown USA chooses, we hope collaborations from our friends and associates who have experience with developing and financing affordable housing projects will help us to build a strong grassroots base, thereby enhancing our ability to attack investors to invest in the campaign.

 Priority One: Advocate for HUD and USDA Rural Development Funding.
-These programs support millions of low-income families and we seek an increase in funding for beneficial regulatory and legislative changes to multifamily affordable housing and community development programs.
+These programs support millions of low-income families and we seek an increase in funding for beneficial regulatory and legislative changes to multifamily workforce /affordable housing and community development programs.

-Priority Three: Pioneer affordable housing as a platform for improved health.
+Priority Three: Pioneer workforce /affordable housing as a platform for improved health.
 Combining healthcare partnerships with preventative health and wellness programming reduces hospital visits, increases longevity, and improves quality of life.

 Priority Four: Improve federal support for Community Development Financial Institutions (CDFIs).
 We advocate for more resources, participation and access, and improvements to CDFIs by partnering with CDFI Coalition and Opportunity Finance Network (OFN).